gooddaymorgan/gooddaymorgan/README.md

 # Good Day, I'm Morgan!🌼

 My name is Morgan.
 I'm currently studying to become a front-end developer.
-I'm currently in my final semester of school, and I'll be fully graduated in June!
+I'm currently in my final semester of school, and I'll be fully graduated in June of 2023!

 ## A Little About Me...